Do You Qualify for the Affordable Child Care Benefit

 - Living with a medical condition that interferes with your ability to care for your child

-A reason for care is not required if your child is attending a licensed preschool, or if you have been referred by a Ministry of Children and Family Development or Delegated Aboriginal Agency social worker.
+- You have been referred by a Ministry of Children and Family Development or Delegated Aboriginal Agency social worker.

 Families may be exempt from income testing if they are caring for someone else’s child under a Ministry of Children and Family Development placement.